 #MeToo Movement Shows Sexual Assault is Pervasive Under Patriarchy

 The Aziz Ansari sexual assault allegations perhaps most clearly illustrate where the #MeToo movement must go if it is to really address the root of these problems.
 Ansari is a famous actor, comedian and filmmaker.
-In January a woman came forward anonymously with a detailed account of her sexual encounter with Ansari.
-The woman "Grace" described a very awkward and unpleasant evening in which Ansari repeatedly made sexual advances while "Grace" attempted to indicate her discomfort with what she called "clear nonverbal cues."
-When she finally said "no" to one of his sexual propositions Ansari backed off and suggested they dress and just hang out.
+In January, a womyn came forward anonymously with a detailed account of her sexual encounter with Ansari.
+The womyn "Grace" described a very awkward and unpleasant evening in which Ansari repeatedly made sexual advances while "Grace" attempted to indicate her discomfort with what she called "clear nonverbal cues."
+When she finally said "no" to one of his sexual propositions, Ansari backed off and suggested they dress and just hang out.

 Ansari claims he thought the encounter was entirely consensual.
 Grace claims Ansari ignored all her attempts to put a stop to the sex.
 This case has led to a useful debate over where to draw the line in terms of what we call sexual assault.
 This case has led some (Grace supporters and Grace opponents) to point out that calling her experience sexual assault means we've all been sexually assaulted.
 Or maybe not everyone, but most wimmin at the very least.
 Because most wimmin can point to a situation where they were uncomfortable or unhappy but pressured by a man to proceed with sex.